 There are two ways of layering these two ingredients:

 - Start by applying an exfoliating toner enriched with salicylic acid.
-This will wipe away the dead skin cells, help clear away excess sebum and heal blemish.
+This will wipe away the dead skin cells, help clear away excess sebum and heal blemishes.
 Then, use a niacinamide serum to lock in the skin’s moisture and ensure long lasting hydration.

 - Alternatively, you may start by applying a niacinamide serum and follow this up by applying another serum enriched with salicylic acid.